NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

 Provider emails were appearing next to the phone number (rather than on the following line) under Locations and Contacts accordion:
   * added <br> to Email line in CTSDrawLocations include file
+  * added word-wrap: break-word to prevent email addresses from being cut off (and not visible) at 511px bp and lower

 ## [WCMSFEQ-1037] Update Tweet This graphic
 ### (NO CONTENT CHANGES)